tektutor/tekton-jan-2022/Day2/README.md

 ```
 oc new-project tektutor
 ```
-Name of the project is user-defined, you may replace 'tektutor' with something you wish.
+Name of the project is user-defined, you may replace 'tektutor' with some name as per your preference.

 ### Delete a project
 This will delete all applications deployed within the project also.
 So think twice, before your do it.